-If you are an unsecured creditor it can be difficult recovering monies from people that owe you money.
-It is possible for your creditor to sue you, obtain a judgment against you, and then never collect a penny from you despite the fact that it has obtained a judgment against you.
+Unsecured creditors can find it difficult to recover monies from people who owe them money.
+Did you know that it is possible for your creditor to sue you, obtain a judgment against you, and then never collect a penny from you despite the fact that it has obtained a judgment against you?

 If you are struggling to pay your debts then it is not prudent to do all of your banking at the same financial institution.
+Debtors are often worried about whether a creditor can take their house in Canada to settle their debts, but they often overlook the fact that the funds in their bank accounts can be used to pay off creditors or even impending monthly credit card payments.
 If, for example, you have both a bank account and a credit card through ABC Bank and you do not make your minimum monthly payment on your credit card then your bank has the right, under something called a “right of set-off” to take the amount of your minimum payment out of bank account and use those monies to make the minimum monthly payment on your credit card.

 Ideally, if you currently are having debt problems, or you anticipate having debt problems in the future, then you should close all of your bank accounts at a financial institution where you have credit cards, personal loans, lines of credit, or the financial institution where you obtained your mortgage.
 You can make these payments from a chequing account at another financial institution.

-If you are a debtor, then ideally you will not any property in your own name.
+Most debtors are often wondering whether creditors can ‘take’ or seize their house in Canada.
+However, ideally speaking, if you are a debtor, then it’s best to not have any property in your own name.
 If you are married then any assets that you purchase should be purchased in the name of your spouse.
-If you are not married then when you acquire an asset in the future then you might want to acquire the asset in the name of a family member who not only you trust but also does not have debt problems of their own.
+If you are not married then when you acquire an asset in the future then you might want to acquire the asset in the name of a trustworthy family member who not only you trust but also does not have debt problems of their own.

-Every province in Canada has a law which exempts certain property from seizure byjudgment creditors.
+Other judgments to the judgments extend to personal property.
+Every province in Canada has a law which exempts certain property from seizure by judgment creditors.
 This law means that if your creditor were to sue you and obtain a judgment against you that some of your property could not be seized by your creditors.
 This exemption is typically around $10,000 for items found in a residence—furniture, appliances, and clothing.

 There is also a specific exemption for motor vehicles which is approximately $4,000 to $6,000 depending upon which province you live in.
 This means that if are experiencing major financial difficulties it would be more prudent for you to be driving a car with a Blue Book value under $5,000—on which you are making the required monthly payments unless you paid cash for it—as opposed to a more expensive vehicle.

-If your creditor sues you and obtains a judgment against you then your creditor might try and recover monies from you using a wage garnishment through the courts.
-In order to do a wage garnishment your creditor has to find your employer, and serve the appropriate documents on the court and on your employer.
+If your creditor sues you and obtains a judgment against you, they might try and recover monies from you using a wage garnishment through the courts.
+In order to do this, your creditor has to find your employer, and serve the appropriate documents on the court and on your employer.
 Once your employer receives the appropriate documents then it will be necessary for your employer to deduct a portion of your wages from your paycheque and remit it the court for distribution to one or more of your judgment creditors.

 If you have a low-paying job in the service industry your creditor will likely not attempt to use a wage garnishment against you because most people will simply quit their job and find another job with a different employer to avoid having any further garnishment of their wages.
 There are many jobs where employers compete for staff which are well-paying jobs.
 Dental hygienists would be one such job.
 If you are a dental hygienist living in a major metropolitan area and a creditor obtains a judgment against you then you might very well quit your job and get a dental hygienist job with a different employer if your current employer were to receive a garnishment notice from the court.